scellef/ssh-container-poc/README.md

 EOF
 ```

+## SSH into the container

-* Ask Vault to sign the public key and SSH into the container
+* Ask Vault to sign the public key:

 With everything in place, you can now authenticate to Vault and ask it sign the public key we wish to use to auth to the SSH container: